-In this survey, we primarily explore the roles of drones in communication areas, in particular their integration with 5G and beyond cellular networks as per dominant applications such as surveillance, signal relaying, IoT (smart cities), Ad-Hoc networking, network extenders for public communication networks and also in disasters and emergency recoveries \cite{ref11}.
+In this survey, we primarily explore the roles of drones in communication areas, in particular their integration with 5G and beyond cellular networks as per dominant applications such as surveillance, signal relaying, IoT (smart cities), ad-hoc networking, network extenders for public communication networks and also in disasters and emergency recoveries \cite{ref11}.
 The system performance of such assisted communication networks is influenced by the UAV endurance and as most of the research and applications are based on battery-operated drones that offer limited flight endurance, there has been a marked rise in interest for the use of alternative power sources like wired power source to provide extended flight times (tethered UAVs) and fuel cells, for high-capacity operations.
 Renewable energy sources such as solar power and wind energy can boost environmental friendly and green operations.
 Thus, different power sources can support UAVs in relevant vital communication networks by providing stability, adaptability and reliability \cite{ref12,ref13}.

 Apart from diversified power sources, UAVs vary based on the airframe, altitude of operation, range and the communicating network functions.
-All these factors have a direct influence on the suitability of UAVs for the applications.
+All these factors have a direct influence on the suitability of UAVs for different applications.
 The classification of UAVs based on these parameters can be seen in Figure \ref{fig:1} below.
-For example multi-rotor UAVs that operate at lower altitudes and cover shorter ranges (continuous power consumption for hovering) are suitable for surveillance, sensing and emergency communication where the UAVs acts as an User Equipment (UE) and Relay.
-Fixed wing and hybrid UAVs offer an extension in endurance (they offer an aerodynamic lift) range making them reliable for relay, coverage and back hauls.
+For example, multi-rotor UAVs that operate at lower altitudes and cover shorter ranges (continuous power consumption for hovering) are suitable for surveillance, sensing and emergency communication where the UAVs act as a user equipment (UE) and relay.
+Fixed wing and hybrid UAVs offer an extension in endurance (they offer an aerodynamic lift) and range, making them reliable for relay, coverage, and backhaul.
 Other examples with representative use case scenarios can be seen in Table \ref{tab:1} \cite{ref14,ref15}.

-This survey also aims to review the current trends, challenges associated with the diverse roles of UAVs in communication networks, integration of evolving technologies with the UAVs, the effects of different power sources on communication payloads to an overview of the physical layer security in the UAV communication modules.
+This survey also aims to review the current trends and challenges associated with the diverse roles of UAVs in communication networks, integration of evolving technologies with UAVs, the effects of different power sources on communication payloads, and physical-layer security in UAV communication modules.